-ENG-764 The Teaching of English
+ENG-764 The Teaching of English (3.00 cr.)

 A pre-professional course aimed at identifying the goals of English teachers and exploring different methods of reaching these goals.
 The student will begin building a file of teaching materials, including lesson plans, unit plans, and a plan for a year.
-This course is taken the semester before student teaching and should be taken after most if not all of the ENG requirements for a 9-12 license in English have been successfully completed.
+This course is taken the semester before student teaching.
 Prerequisite: Admission to the Teacher Education Program.
 Corequisite: EDU-436.